andrewosh/multi-append-tree/README.md

 Since multi-append-trees need to dynamically create sub-append-trees, it needs to be provided with a factory function.

 `baseTree` is the primary append-tree that stores content and links.

-`factory` is a funtion that takes a key and (optionally) a version, and returns an append-tree:
+`factory` is a function that takes a key and an optional version, and returns an append-tree:

 `opts` are append-tree options, but with the important addition of:
 ```js